jessnguyen9/Belly-Button-Biodiversity-Explorer/README.md

-# belly-button-challenge
+# Belly Button Challenge - Interactive Web Visualizations

-This README file provides an overview of the Interactive Web Visualizations dashboard and instructions on how to use it to explore the data
+This README file provides an overview of the Interactive Web Visualizations dashboard and instructions on how to use it to explore microbiome data.

-**OVERVIEW**

-The dashboard consists of the following components:

-**1. Dropdown Menu**: is provided to select the individual (sample) for which you want to view the data.
+## Overview

+The dashboard is designed to allow users to interactively explore the microbiome data of various individuals.
+It includes several key components for data visualization and metadata display:

+1. **Dropdown Menu:**

+Use this to select an individual sample from the dataset.
+This selection will update the visualizations to reflect data from the chosen sample.

+2. **Horizontal Bar Chart:**

-**2. Horizontal Bar Chart**: displays the top 10 Operational Taxonomic Units (OTUs) found in the selected individual.
+Displays the top 10 Operational Taxonomic Units (OTUs) found in the selected individual’s sample.
+The OTUs are represented as bars sorted by their frequency.

 **3. Bubble Chart**: visualizes all the OTUs found in the selected individual.